 The more powerful states were able to field huge armies numbering tens of thousands of men.
 These consisted mostly of infantry troops, but they also had cavalry arms as well, increasingly (under the influence of nomadic forces from the steppes) made up of horsemen rather than chariots.
 The crossbow came into widespread use at this time in Chinese armies, giving the infantry arm an added advantage.

-Northern and western border states at most danger from raids by steppe nomads began to build long walls made of beaten earth to keep these raids out.
+Northern and western states bordering at most danger from raids by steppe nomads began to build long walls made of beaten earth to keep these raids out.
 After the unification of China under the Qin, the new imperial regime merged these walls into a single system of defence.
 This was the earliest manifestation of the Great Wall.

 The logistical organization needed to supply large numbers of troops received a great deal of attention in the late Zhou period.
 Once in control of the whole country, the Qin laid out an empire-wide network of roads, constructed to a standard width, so that armies could be easily moved and supplied over long distances.
 The Qin’s logistic capabilities enabled them to project military power far beyond their original borders, for example in the conquest of huge swathes of land to the south.

-The military system of the early Han was no doubt based on that of the Qin.
+The military system of the early Han was no doubt based on that of he Qin.
 All males were liable for military service, and were supposed to service for one month a year, plus when called upon to serve in the capital’s garrison, or in a frontier garrison or a foreign campaign.